Implicit theories of intelligence: History

-Ellen Leggett developed implicit theories of intelligence in 1985.
-Her paper "Children's entity and incremental theories of intelligence: Relationships to achievement behavior" was presented at the 1985 meeting of the Eastern Psychological Association in Boston.

-As a result, Dweck and her collaborators began studying how individuals unknowingly (or implicitly) assess their own intelligence and abilities through interaction and interpretation of their environment.
+Ellen Leggett introduce implicit theories of intelligence in 1985.
+Her paper "Children's entity and incremental theories of intelligence: Relationships to achievement behavior" was presented at the 1985 meeting of the Eastern Psychological Association in Boston.As a result, Dweck and her collaborators began studying how individuals unknowingly (or implicitly) assess their own intelligence and abilities through interaction and interpretation of their environment.
 It was assumed that these assessments ultimately influenced the individual's goals, motivations, behaviors, and self-esteem.
+The proposed theories was made to explain how individuals view and response to learning process and achievement relates to the motivational framework.
 The researchers began by looking at students who were highly motivated to achieve, and students who were not, though the levels of self-achievement were not clarified.
 They noticed that the highly motivated students thrived in the face of challenge while the other students quit or withdrew from their work, but critically, a student's raw intelligence did not predict whether a student was highly motivated or not.
 Rather, they discovered that these two groups of students held different beliefs (or implicit theories) about intelligence, categorized as entity or incremental theories, which affected their classroom performance.